High availability

 How REPLICA knows which MAIN to listen

-Each REPLICA has a UUID of MAIN it listens.
+Each REPLICA has a UUID of MAIN it listens to.
 If a network partition happens where MAIN can talk to a REPLICA but the coordinator can't talk to the MAIN, from the coordinator's point of view that MAIN is down.
 From REPLICA's point of view, the MAIN instance is still alive.
 The coordinator will start the failover procedure, and we can end up with multiple MAINs where REPLICAs can listen to both MAINs.
-To prevent such an issue, before failover happens to a new MAIN, each REPLICA gets a new UUID that no current MAIN has.
-The coordinator generates the new UUID, which the new MAIN will get to use once each alive replica acknowledges it received the new UUID.
-In RPC's request to promote itself to MAIN, the new potential MAIN instance will receive the generated UUID, which REPLICAs are ready to listen to.
+To prevent such an issue, each REPLICA gets a new UUID that no current MAIN has.
+The coordinator generates the new UUID, which the new MAIN will get to use on its promotion to MAIN.

 If REPLICA was down at one point, MAIN could have changed.
 When REPLICA gets back up, it doesn't listen to any MAIN until the coordinator sends an RPC request to REPLICA to start listening to MAIN with the given UUID.